-A break in the day, or the utility of caffeine or having a meeting, maybe part of the luxury, but it’s not the value driver, to use an MBA term.
+A break in the day, or the utility of caffeine or having a meeting, may be part of the luxury, but it’s not the value driver, to use an MBA term.
 Here coffee is like a Louis Vuitton handbag without the status symbol.
-Tasting and savoring, something that you know is the gold standard for bean juice.
+Tasting and savoring, are something that you know is the gold standard for bean juice.

 Some of the experience may well come from being served instead of making the best cup of joe one may have, but I’ve moved that to the craft section.

 I used to office with someone who owned every coffee gadget under the sun.
 She would buy high-end coffee beans, and grind them herself, she had 9 ways of brewing coffee, and she seemed to love making coffee, the way people love baking or woodworking.
 She would watch the YouTube coffee king James Hoffmann review new ways to make coffee.